I asked a bunch of travel bloggers for their ultimate best things to in Ecuador and Ecuador tourist attractions.

 Over the last twenty years, the forest has flourished under this protection, and as you walk through the hotel’s private trails, you’ll get to experience all this beauty for yourself.
 If you’re into birding, the lodge even offers organized bird watching tours.

-The rooms, which vary a bit in size, are all homey and full of earthy, welcoming woods.
+The rooms, which vary slightly in size, are all homey and full of earthy, welcoming woods.
 This, paired with the quietness of the place, made the property a great place to relax for a few days and enjoy both nature and the accommodations.

 Though this hotel moonlights as an austere jungle paradise, with lots of exposed wood and a natural aesthetic, it actually has all the amenities of a typical urban hotel: an expansive pool, a delicious restaurant, a wine bar, and even conference and game rooms.